Bisexual community: Community projects

+The bisexual community has bi-specific events and conferences, publications, websites and organizations.

+Conferences

 There are several conferences and conventions for bi+ people.
 These include the International Conference on Bisexuality, BiCon (UK), and BECAUSE (Conference) in the United States.
-Several of these have produced offshoot research conferences on bisexuality, among them BiReCon in the UK, EuroBiReCon, and BiReConUSA in the United States.
+Several of these have produced offshoot research conferences on bisexuality, among them BiReCon and EuroBiReCon in the UK, Bi+ World Meetup in the Netherlands, and BiReConUSA in the United States.